jaekwon/cosmos_roadmap/shape_of_cosmos/README.md

-committe at the same height, there are enough validators (more than 1/3) to censor evidence from being submitted to the blockchain, so the previous construction doesn't work.  *One way to prepare blockchain failure is to delegate the handling of failure via a trial on another blockchain (the "designated recoverer") that was previously self-elected by that blockchain*.
-Upon the discovery of Evidence that a chain has halted, represented by two conflicting Commits, the designated recoverer and validators enter into a challenge and response protocol to determine who is at fault for the fork of that chain.
+committe at the same height, there are enough validators (more than 1/3) to censor evidence from being submitted to the blockchain, so the previous construction doesn't work.  *One way to prepare blockchain failure is to delegate the handling of failure via a "consensus trial" on another blockchain (the "consensus court" zone) that was previously self-elected by that blockchain*.
+Upon the discovery of Evidence that a chain has halted, represented by two conflicting Commits, the consensus court and validators enter into a challenge and response protocol to determine who is at fault for the fork of that chain.
 The protocol is described in the Tendermint wiki, but is getting formalized and implemented.
 (At least it will be on Tendermint Classic, a fork of Tendermint that I'm working on to refine the original design principles and to prototype improvements across the stack.
 But more about that later.
 [XXX])

-The designated recoverer does not need to be too intelligent.
+The consensus court does not need to be too intelligent.
+It could just be a "consensus court yard".
 It just needs to be a system that all observers can observe, and provides some guarantees around liveness and the ability to keep track of time.
 In the very minimum, it just needs to serve as a communication medium for sharing all evidence, like a shared network folder that faithfully keeps track of timestamps.
 All relevant evidence must be submitted within the synchronous time window, or your validator may get slashed, or at least not able to participate in the re-org rebooted chain until governance decides what should be done.

-A more intelligent designated recoverer could record the result of the "consensus trial" in the Merkle store.
+A more intelligent consensus court could record the result of the "consensus trial" in the Merkle store.
 Most clients or smart contracts will prefer to rely on a particular single recoverer -- they will just want to delegate the responsibility of keeping track of consensus failures and consensus trials to a blockchain that is dedicated to performing that role for many other chains.
 I think this should be a "branch" of the Cosmos Hub, but more on that later [XXX].

-The single chain designated recoverer system doesn't always work though.
-For example, there may be no designated recoverer, or the designated recoverer may also have failed.
+The single chain court system doesn't always work though.
+For example, there may be no designated court, or the designated court may also have failed.
 I suppose you could create a linked list of recovery, but that may not make much of an improvement in practice, compared to just defaulting to let governance deal with this rare fault.
-It is probably possible to make the single-recoverer system even safer with multiple (non-intelligent, store-only) designated recoverers, assuming that at least one of these recovery mediums can store all relevant information.
+It is probably possible to make the single-recoverer system even safer with multiple (non-intelligent, store-only) courts, assuming that at least one of these recovery mediums can store all relevant information.
+Arguably multiple smart court (zones) could run a consensus protocol through IBC, but this nested consensus approach in general seems like unnecessary complexification.

 For interchain staking to be supported generally, would require the handling of evidence to be made from within the ABCI application.
 Currently, the